Hymenoptera. The bees, bumblebees, ants, wasps and saw flies belong to that

 Antennes hebben 17 of meer segmenten.
 Een slank lichaam.

-A small Ichneumon wasp from about 4 mm on a rotten plank.
+A small parasitic wasp from about 4 mm on a rotten plank.
 It was well camouflaged.

 The Dutch expert Kees van Achterberg has written (translated): The